Masyita Crystallin: In the finance ministry

 Masyita Crystallin (left) at Media Indonesia's Executive Forum in 2023.

-On the last day of January 2020, finance minister Sri Mulyani appointed her as special advisor for fiscal and macroeconomic policy and climate change.
+On the last day of January 2020, Finance Minister Sri Mulyani appointed her as special advisor for fiscal and macroeconomic policy and climate change.
 She began this role just one month before the first official COVID-19 case was announced in Indonesia on 2 March.
 Following the announcement, she was instructed by Sri Mulyani to study the Spanish flu to prepare for the pandemic's potential impact and formulate out-of-the-box policies.
 Her duties required her to provide comprehensive economic input to the minister and other units.
 She was involved in the development of policies to make the state budget a "shock absorber," including the decision to widen the fiscal deficit above the 3 percent legal limit.
 She also became a public-facing figure, frequently communicating the ministry's policies on the National Economic Recovery program, the state budget, and investment instruments like retail state bonds through various media.

 During this time, Masyita took on several other roles.
 She was appointed commissioner of Indonesia Financial Group (IFG) on 31 December 2020.
 In this role, she emphasized the importance of strengthening the insurance industry and protecting customers, noting that Indonesia's insurance assets as a percentage of GDP were lower than those of Malaysia, Thailand, and Singapore, despite a positive growth trend.
 Since 2021, she has also served as deputy chair of the Coalition of Finance Ministers for Climate Action, a global forum focused on integrating public finance with climate action.In 2023, she was named a member of the expert board of the Indonesian Employers' Association (Apindo) and a board member at the World Resources Institute (WRI) Indonesia.
-Masyita is also a partner at Systemiq Ltd., a global consulting firm specializing in environmental and energy transition issues.
+Masyita also became a partner at Systemiq Ltd., a global consulting firm specializing in environmental and energy transition issues.

 Masyita Crystallin at the University of Indonesia graduation ceremony in September 2025.

 On 23 May 2025, she became the inaugural director general of financial sector stability and development at the Ministry of Finance.
-In her capacity, she is responsible for financial sector policies, including international cooperation and regulation of financial professions.
-Currently, she is the only woman to serve as director general within the finance ministry.
+In that capacity, she was responsible for financial sector policies, including international cooperation and regulation of financial professions.
+She initiated reforms that include the demutualization of the Indonesia Stock Exchange to make it more competitive and the Financial Reporting Single Window that centralizes and streamlines financial report submissions of Indonesian companies to improve transparency.

+During her tenure, she was the only woman to serve as director general within the finance ministry.

+In Danantara

+On 11 February 2026, Masyita was appointed as the Head of Economic and ESG Strategic Positioning at Indonesia's leading sovereign wealth fund Danantara.

 Alumni association

-Aside from her role in the government and private sector, she also served as secretary general of UI alumni association, serving alongside chairperson Pramudya A. Oktavinanda.
-Her campaign for the post sparked controversy as there were reports of the pair's campaign taking place at Ministry of Finance offices, which breach laws prohibiting the use of state resources for political purposes.
-Hundreds of UI alumni filed formal complaints and circulated a petition to disqualify the pair, citing ethical violations and damage to the reputation of both the association and the ministry.